kwaldenphd/football-structured-data/eda.md

 - What types of visualizations (or aggregations) were you able to generate?
 - How could those visualizations shape or impact your understanding of the data?
 - What additional questions do you have about this data (or these datasets)?
 Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
 - Other comments/questions/observations

+## General Discussion/Reflection Questions

+- Thinking holistically across the data analysis/visualization tool(s) you interacted with, what questions were you interested in asking or exploring about the sample data (or datasets)?
+- How did using these tools shape your understanding of the data you worked with?
+- Where would you go next with some of these analysis/visualization tools?
+  * What questions or topics would you want to explore using the sample datasets?
+  * Or, what other types of information/data related to ND football would you want to work with?
+- Other comments/questions/observations